Njorogetracy/first-time-mom/README.md

 # Introduction

-**first time mom** is an innovative and user friendly application, that offers support, through activities, to new moms trying to navigate their pregnancy journey as they prepare to welcome their little ones.
+**First time mom** is an innovative and user friendly application, that offers support, through activities, to new moms trying to navigate their pregnancy journey as they prepare to welcome their little ones.
 This web-based application allows users to book and/or cancel different activities.
-Check out the application **here**
+Check out the application [here](first-time-mom-67725208182a.herokuapp.com)

 # Table of Contents